 Certain microphone manufacturers produce such distinctive designs that you can tell one of their devices by glancing at it for a second.
 AKG’s C414 is instantly recognizable both visually and sonically.

-One of the main reasons that we believe the C414 would make such a great drum room mic is that it has a total of nine pickup patterns – which is by far the most of any mic featured on our list.
+One of the main reasons that I believe the C414 would make such a great drum room mic is that it has a total of nine pickup patterns – which is by far the most of any mic featured on our list.

 This means that no matter what space you’re recording drums in, or whatever sound you’re trying to achieve, you can tailor the polar pattern to suit these variables down to a tee.